 - Network packet loss monitor software helps a great deal to identify errors in data transmission across a wireless network.

-- Dedicated tools address owners of medium to large networks, or business clients, mostly.
+- Dedicated network monitoring tools address owners of medium to large networks, or business clients, mostly.

 Having a stable connection is important, and one common problem that can affect your connection’s stability is packet loss.

 To keep an eye on these types of issues, it’s advised to use a packet loss monitor, and in this article, we’re going to show you the best software for this task.

 How can I prevent packet loss?

 Packet loss is a network disruption problem when some of the data packages fail to reach their destination and it’s usually caused by network congestion.